Translate your own video titles & descriptions

 - Select Creator Studio.

 - On the left, click Video Manager.
-You'll see a list of your uploaded videos.

 - Click the box under Original language to set the video's language.